 First and foremost, how the heck did we keep a two-month-old baby warm?
 Well, we picked a warm day.
 It was no accident we decided to go snowshoeing on a day that was sunny and 40. degrees!
 This was key for our first time out (for my anxiety and for ease of dressing Baby OB).

-Also just like adults, layers are key!
-For a middle layer, I added a sweater that my aunt knit for us.
-If you have a baby hoodie or really anything else that’s big enough to add on top of the onesie, just use that.
+For a middle layer, I added a cardigan since, again, it was what we already had.
+If you have a hoodie or really anything else that’s big enough to add on top of the onesie, just use that.

 I used the beanie we got at the hospital and made sure tootsies stayed warm with these slippers (which we also already had and are 100 times easier than socks, so I highly recommend them).

-While you’re out, make sure to check and make sure baby is staying warm.
+Once you’re out, make sure to periodically check to make sure baby is staying warm.
 It’s easy for their hands and feet to get chilly, even if they’re covered up by multiple layers.
-I packed handwarmers to stuff in the carrier just in case, but on this particular day Baby OB was just fine with hands tucked inside the carrier.
+I packed handwarmers to stuff in the carrier just in case, but on this particular day Baby OB was just fine with hands tucked inside the bear suit.